yogeshwaranm-turing/amazon-agentic/envs/finance_experts/tools/interface_4/policy.md

 ## NAV Record Creation & Updates

-Verify that approval is present using approval_lookup (Finance Officer approval is required for creation, and both Finance Officer and Fund Manager approvals are required for updates).
+Verify that approval is present using verify_approval (Finance Officer approval is required for creation, and both Finance Officer and Fund Manager approvals are required for updates).
 For creation:
 obtain fund_id, nav_date, nav_value, and finance_officer_approval from (1).
 create using address_nav_record.